Trafficking Risk in Sub-Saharan African Supply Chains

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN COTTON PRODUCTION

-The U.S. Department of State has noted trafficking among farmers, which could include cotton farmers.[58]
-The U.S. Department of Labor notes forced labor and child labor in the production of cotton.[59]
+In Benin, during 2021 moderate advancements were made by the Government to eliminate child labor.
+A social service inspection by the Ministry of Social Affairs, has for instance, removed 400 children from child labor.
+[56] The production of cotton, (Benin’s top export crop), involves some of the worst forms of child labor, including because of human trafficking.
+According to U.S. Department of Labor, 24.7 percent of children aged 5 to 14 years old work, and a 16.8 percent of children in the same age range combine work and school.
+[57] In cotton production, children often work below the minimum age (which is 14 years old), which sometimes results in being exposed to pesticides.
 Due to the smallholder nature of cotton farming in Benin, child work on family farms is relatively common.
-Benin reportedly has low rates of school attendance in cotton growing regions, indicating that many children are employed in the informal economy on family farms or at plantations.[60]
-A 2006 study found that recruiters visited villages in Burkina Faso promising boys cash or goods, such as bicycles or clothing, in exchange for employment in cotton producing regions within Burkina Faso and Benin.
-Some of these recruiters were farmers looking for labor on their farms or on their neighbors’ farms, but others were independent recruiters.
-Some children working for these farmers may not be paid until the end of the harvest cycle, which can bind them to their jobs and make it impossible to return home.
-Payment may be deferred even longer, potentially beyond the first year, and the end wages are often much less than promised by the recruiters.[61]
+Benin reportedly has low rates of school attendance in cotton growing regions, indicating that many children are informally employed on family farms or at plantations.
+[58] Some children working for these farmers may not be paid until the end of the harvest cycle, which can bind them to their jobs and make it nearly impossible to return home.
+Payment may be deferred even longer, potentially beyond the first year, and the end wages are often much less than promised by the recruiters.[59]

 Cashews